gabehoban/nixcfg/docs/ARCHITECTURE.md

 ### 3. Module System

-Modules are organized by functional domain:
+Modules are organized by functional domain and use a **direct import** design:

+- **No Options**: Modules directly configure the system when imported
+- **Explicit Control**: Configuration is managed by which modules are imported
+- **Module Variants**: Different configurations are separate modules (e.g., `nginx.nix` vs `nginx-ssl.nix`)
+- **Clear Dependencies**: Modules document but don't auto-import their dependencies

+Module categories:
 - **core/**: Essential system functionality (boot, shell, locale, etc.)
 - **applications/**: User-facing software packages and configurations
 - **desktop/**: Desktop environment settings and components